A guide for kids by Tiki the Penguin

 Scattering the genes Contaminating natural genes.
 The GM genie's out of its bottle big time.

 What about the future?
 Regulation, open source and protests.

 The bottom line Ending secrecy and finding out what's going on.

-What can kids do?
-Yes you can do something... and the future is in your hands.
+What you kids can do?
+Genetic engineering is here to stay so you can help make sure that it used wisely.
+The future is in your hands.
 (End of my Guide)